-In PostgreSQL Transport each queue is represented as table inside a database.
-Depending on the endpoint configuration, each endpoint might use multiple queues/tables e.g. for callbacks.
+Each queue in PostgreSQL Transport is implemented as table inside a database.
+Depending on the endpoint configuration, each endpoint could use multiple queues, and therefore tables, e.g. for callbacks.

 Structure